-Splunk expects configuration files to be in ASCII/UTF-8 format.
-If you edit or create a configuration file on an OS that is non-UTF-8, you must ensure that the editor you are using is configured to save in ASCII/UTF-8.
+Splunk expects configuration files to be in ASCII or Universal Character Set Transformation Format-8-bit (UTF-8) format.
+If you edit or create a configuration file on an OS that does not use UTF-8 character set encoding, then you must ensure that the editor you are using is configured to save in ASCII/UTF-8.

 IPv6 platform support

 All Splunk-supported OS platforms are supported for use with IPv6 configurations except for the following: